 - Commit to a skincare regimen to maintain an even skin tone.
 If you are not diligent in protecting your skin from the sun, the patches may return post-treatment.

-The great news is that you can lighten the patches with proper treatment and care.
-Melasma typically requires a few months to clear up, so it is advisable to follow the treatment religiously and be patient about the results.
+Melasma is a pigmentation issue, and can irritate the affected individual and make them self-conscious.
+The good news is that you may lighten the patches with appropriate treatment and care.
+However, melasma usually takes a few months to clear out, so it is important to stick to the treatment plan and be patient with the outcomes.

 Does laser treatment work for melasma?
 Is the treatment safe if you are pregnant?

 Laser treatment for melasma produces different results for each individual.
 These results are usually short-lived.
 Pregnant women must wait until the end of their term to get any laser treatment done.

 Anecdotal evidence suggests that people with melasma should avoid foods that contain estrogen, such as soy milk, tofu, and chickpeas.
 These foods are believed to aggravate melasma.